 Thanks for stopping by!

 Hello!
-My name is Kat and I’m the program administrator at the DIY Healthy Lifestyles Center and editor at Healthy Lifestyles Media, an independent online publisher of health and wellness media.
+My name is Kat and I’m the editor-publisher at Healthy Lifestyles Media, an independent online publisher of health and wellness media.
+I’m also the program administrator at the DIY Healthy Lifestyles Center.
+Actually I’m pretty much a one-woman show in this venture.

-I live in Northern Minnesota with my two cats, Celeste Yvette La Lune and Soleil Marie L’Etoile.
-When I’m not writing websites, I like to do arts n’ crafts projects, go bicycling, kayaking and motorcycle riding, attend arts festivals, attend community events, and shop thrift stores and garage sales.
+I live in Northeastern Minnesota with my two cats, Lune and Etoile (French for ‘moon’ and ‘star’).
+When I’m not writing websites, I like to do arts n’ crafts projects, go bicycling, kayaking and motorcycle riding, attend arts festivals and community events, and shop thrift stores and garage sales.

 You’ll see bits and pieces of these interests mixed in with health and wellness information as you visit the Center.